meteor/meteor/content/using-packages.md

 This will add an entry in your `.meteor/packages` file, and when the Meteor tool runs, dependencies will be resolved and written to the `.meteor/versions` file.
 You should check both files into source control.
 This will ensure all members of the team use the same versions.

-The actual files for a given version of an Atmosphere package are stored in you `~/.meteor/versions` directory.
+The actual files for a given version of an Atmosphere package are stored in your local `~/.meteor/packages` directory.

 <h3 id="using-atmosphere">Using Atmosphere Packages</h3>